UnityTech/UIWidgets/README.md

   <img src="https://connect-prd-cdn.unity.com/20190718/p/images/e3c9cf9b-c732-4eb2-9afd-fe7de894f342_Custom_Inspector_Showcase_320px.gif" width="300"/>
 </div>

-UIWidgets can also be run on the EditorWindow without playing the runtime mode, thus, we can build some useful and pretty widgets to expand the editor.

 With the provided packaged stateful widget `UnityObjectDetector` and its `onRelease` callback function, you can easily drag some objects (for example GameObject from Hierarchy, files from Project Window, etc) into the area, get the UnityEngine.Object[] references and make further modification.

 Please refer to "UIWidgetsTests -> Drag&Drop" for simple examples.